Birth Family Matters

 Our Birth Family Matters service offers birth relatives a chance to talk.
 The service was previously provided by Families for Children, a voluntary adoption agency which ceased trading in August 2022.

-The service is now run by PACT and is available to families in the XXX area who have a child that has a plan for adoption, or who has already been adopted.
+The service is now run by PACT and is available to families in the Dorset, Bournemouth, Christchurch and Poole local authority areas who have a child that has a plan for adoption, or who has already been adopted.

 What we can do

 - Offer an opportunity to talk about the things that may concern you about adoption – either on the telephone or face to face